tkruse/gradle-groovysh-plugin/README.md

 }
 ```

+*Note*: With version 0.x.x of this plugin, the plugin id was just 'groovysh', so you would have
+to write ```apply plugin: 'groovysh'```.
+THis was changed in line with the gradle portal.

 The plugin id has changed with version 1.0.0 due to the requirements of gradle-portal.

 Currently your project needs to also have the java plugin applied for the ```shell``` task.